KittyGiraudel/SJSJ/_glossary/COMMONJS.md

 ---
 title: CommonJS
-description: a project with the goal of specifying an ecosystem for JavaScript outside the browser (for example, on the server or for native desktop applications)
+excerpt: a project with the goal of specifying an ecosystem for JavaScript outside the browser (for example, on the server or for native desktop applications)
 ---

 # CommonJS